PQ Group Analysts Estimate Report : What to Look Out for Stock market Insights & financial analysis

 Earnings results for PQ Group (NYSE:PQG)

-PQ Group Holdings Inc. is estimated to report earnings on 05/04/2021.
-The upcoming earnings date is derived from an algorithm based on a company’s historical reporting dates.
-Our vendor, Zacks Investment Research, might revise this date in the future, once the company announces the actual earnings date.
-According to Zacks Investment Research, based on 3 analysts’ forecasts, the consensus EPS forecast for the quarter is $0.
+PQ Group Holdings Inc. is expected* to report earnings on 05/06/2021 before market open.
+The report will be for the fiscal Quarter ending Mar 2021.
+According to Zacks Investment Research, based on 4 analysts’ forecasts, the consensus EPS forecast for the quarter is $0.
 The reported EPS for the same quarter last year was $0.16.

-PQ Group last released its earnings results on March 8th, 2021.
-The reported $0.61 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.12 by $0.49.
-The firm earned $281.50 million during the quarter, compared to the consensus estimate of $323.78 million.
-Its revenue was down .7% on a year-over-year basis.
-PQ Group has generated $0.92 earnings per share over the last year and currently has a price-to-earnings ratio of 43.8.
-PQ Group has not formally confirmed its next earnings publication date, but the company’s estimated earnings date is Tuesday, May 4th, 2021 based off prior year’s report dates.
+PQ Group last announced its earnings results on March 8th, 2021.
+The reported $0.61 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.12 by $0.49.
+The firm had revenue of $281.50 million for the quarter, compared to analyst estimates of $323.78 million.
+Its quarterly revenue was down .7% compared to the same quarter last year.
+PQ Group has generated $0.92 earnings per share over the last year and currently has a price-to-earnings ratio of 45.6.
+PQ Group has confirmed that its next quarterly earnings report will be published on Thursday, May 6th, 2021.

 Analyst Opinion on PQ Group (NYSE:PQG)